mshnaidman/AI-Projects/README.md

 # AI-Projects
-my implementation of the Berkley AI Pacman Projects
+My implementation of the Berkley AI Pacman Projects